zephyrproject-rtos/zephyr/boards/shields/mcp2515/doc/index.rst

 Overview
 --------

-The Keyestudio CAN BUS shield supports the Microship MCP2515 stand-alone CAN controller and MCP2551 high speed CAN transceiver.
+The Keyestudio CAN BUS shield supports the Microchip MCP2515 stand-alone CAN controller and MCP2551 high speed CAN transceiver.
 The shield has an Arduino Uno R3 compatible hardware interface.